 Prepare for the citizenship test and then use this site to see how well you know the answers!

 - Settlement.org – Provincial

 Important resources to help you settle in Ontario.

-All of the information you need to help you prepare for your Ontario arrival.
+All of the information you need to find a home, enroll in schooling, and learn English in Ontario

 - In My Language – Provincial

 Ontario information you need in the language you want.